ePRO in clinical trials: To BYOD or not to BYOD?

 Bring-your-own-device: Cons

+Concerns around equivalence testing.
+If many patients use different phone models and operating systems, equivalence among devices can be a concern.
 This issue may be of particular concern if patient responses depend on viewing charts or other graphics, which could look different on various screen sizes.
-In that case, a uniformly sized tablet or other device with a large screen may be a better choice.
+A uniformly sized tablet or other device with a large screen may be a better choice in that case.

 The bottom line